-I went out with my wife to watch a romantic movie called "PS: I love you."
-The man's funeral is held in a bar, where his urn is placed with some glasses and a bottle of whiskey in front of it.
+That is, until I went out with my wife to watch a romantic movie called,"PS: I love you."
+In this movie, a man's funeral is held in a bar, where his urn is placed with some glasses and a bottle of whiskey in front of it.
 His friends pour him a drink and say a few words.

-When I saw that scene, I realized that the aspect I need to deal with is the urn itself and not the place where we put it.
-I used to live in Aguascalientes, Mexico and I traveled 8 hours to get to the funeral (the longest 8 hours of my life) in our hometown of Gomez Palacio.
+When I watched this movie scene unfold before me, I realized that the aspect I need to deal with is the urn itself, and not the place where we put it.
+I used to live in Aguascalientes, Mexico, and I traveled 8 hours to get to the funeral (the longest 8 hours of my life) in our hometown of Gomez Palacio.
 When I got home, the only thing I saw was the urn.

-My anxiety level during that scene was almost a 10, I think it was a 9 because I almost cried and I started to shiver.
-I remembered the DVD about the "imaginary tapping" and without saying a setup statement, I just focused on that scene and on my memory of seeing my brother's urn, and I started doing "Imaginary Tapping".
+My SUD Level of Intensity number for my anxiety during the movie scene was almost a 10 out of 10.
+I think it was a 9 because I almost cried.
+I also began to shiver uncontrollably.
+Without saying a Basic EFT Setup Statement, I just focused on the movie scene before me and on my memory of seeing my brother's urn, and I started doing mental tapping.

-I began at the eyebrow point, then the side of the eye, and when I got to the point under the eye my anxiety level was almost down to a 1.
-I felt it in my body, which was quite relaxed.
-I continued under the nose, under the lip, collarbone, under the arm, under the nipple.
-At the end of this "short-cut" round my whole body was so relaxed, and I was amazed!
+I began at the eyebrow point, then the side of the eye, and when I got to the point under the eye, my anxiety level was almost down to a 1.
+I felt it in my body, relax.
+I continued picturing myself tapping under my nose, under my lip, collarbone, and under my arm.
+At the end of this tapping round, my whole body was completely relaxed.
+I was amazed!

-I saw other scenes that made me remember my little brother, and I did another round, and found that "my point" for "imaginary tapping" is under the eye, because there my anxiety level instantly went down to a 0.
+Other scenes in the movie also had me remembering my little brother, and for each scene I would imagine tapping another round, and I found that "my point" for "mental tapping" is under the eye, because there my anxiety level instantly went down to a 0.

-I firmly believe that those of us who have a loved one in heaven, can use EFT to release the pain of not having them physically with us.
-The memories are still here in my mind and my heart, but the pain is gone now.
+I firmly believe that those of us who have lost a loved-one can use EFT to release the pain of not having them physically with us and the memories we unexpectedly encounter that brings us back to that place of grieving.
+The memories of my brother are still here in my mind and my heart, but the pain is gone now thanks to using EFT.

-My parents are learning EFT in order to release the emotion attached to the loss of my brother - my dad is learning quickly.
-Seeing them happy and keen to go on living is the best gift I could receive.
+I encouraged my parents to learn EFT in order to release their emotions attached to the loss of my brother.
+My dad learned EFT fairly quickly.
+Seeing them happier these days and keen to go on living is the best gift I could have received from EFT.